ByronAhn/syllabify-textgrids/README.md

 # syllabify-textgrids
-Using R and Python to syllabify Praat textgrids
+Using R and Python to syllabify Praat textgrids, using a syllabification algorithm fit for English

 ## Usage